 From the main station in Rome (Termini Station), there are trains departing to Orvieto just about every hour.
 Due to these trains being regional trains rather than high-speed, they’re usually quite empty so you don’t need to worry about not being able to have a spot on your chosen train.

-The journey for your Rome to Orvieto day trip will take just over an hour to ninety minutes, and then you will be in the picturesque gothic hill city of Orvieto.
+The journey will take just over an hour to ninety minutes, and then you will be in the picturesque gothic hill city of Orvieto.
 You can view train schedules here.

-It’s important to note that Orvieto consists of two parts; the new part, Orvieto Scalo (the less exciting part) which is where you will arrive at the train station, and the medieval part, Orvieto Monte (where we will be visiting on this Orvieto itinerary).
+It’s important to note that Orvieto consists of two parts; the new part, Orvieto Scalo (the less exciting part) which is where you will arrive at the train station, and the medieval part, Orvieto Monte (where we will be visiting).

 Orvieto Monte is perched above the Umbrian hills looking dramatically over the region of Umbria.
-To reach the old part you’ll have to take the funicular which is located directly across from the train station.
+This is the iconic hilltop town that many imagine when thinking of this area of Italy.
+To reach the old part you’ll have to take the funicular to the top of the hill, which is located directly across from the train station.

 The funicular runs every ten minutes so you don’t need to worry about missing your ride up.
 It takes only a few minutes to reach the old town as you start to witness the striking facade of Orvieto.